Detailed instructions on how to make things explode

 If you place a piece of paper over the coin, then the electrons will burn through it and there will be a visible spark.
 The coin is acting as a capacitor by storing electrons in an electric field which can be discharged.

-Number seven: Grow Soap in a Microwave.
+Ordinary Household objects Number 7: Grow Soap in a Microwave.

 Soap comes in many shapes and sizes, Soap comes in many shapes and sizes, and with so many brands extending over decades since the modern bar form was created in the 1870s.